-The greenhouse of the Gardens of the MIP.
+The greenhouse of the Gardens of the MIP

-The greenhouse is divided into 4 spaces over a total area of 560m2:
+The greenhouse is divided into 4 spaces over a total area of 560m:

-❖Reception and Shop
+\Reception and Shop

-❖Permanent Exhibition space
+\Permanent Exhibition space

 A permanent exhibition has been in place since 2012, to complete the tour of the olfactory trail and making the link between the botanical production and perfumery.
 Thanks to scenography combining objects and interpretive visuals, visitors can understand why and how plants produce a scent, what links there are between the plants grown and their environment, how the growing of scented plants has developed over the centuries, how raw materials are processed on their arrival at the factory.
+This permanent exhibition space has been renovated for the opening in April 2019, to complement the narrative of the International Perfume Museum in Grasse.

-❖A patio
+A patio

-❖A multi-purpose protective greenhouse for plants, which can be converted to an exhibition or conference space, or used for private functions.
+✤A multi-purpose protective greenhouse for plants, which can be converted to an exhibition or conference space, or used for private functions.